FAQ / Troubleshooting

 Plugin log file

-Windows: "%appdata%\Elgato\StreamDeck\Plugins\se.trevligaspel.midi.sdPlugin\pluginlog.txt"
+- Windows: "%appdata%\Elgato\StreamDeck\Plugins\se.trevligaspel.midi.sdPlugin\pluginlog.txt"

-macOS: "~/Library/Application Support/com.elgato.StreamDeck/Plugins/se.trevligaspel.midi.sdPlugin/pluginlog.txt"
+- macOS: "~/Library/Application Support/com.elgato.StreamDeck/Plugins/se.trevligaspel.midi.sdPlugin/pluginlog.txt"

 Stream Deck log file

-Windows: "%appdata%\Elgato\StreamDeck\logs\StreamDeck0.log"
+- Windows: "%appdata%\Elgato\StreamDeck\logs\StreamDeck0.log"

-macOS: "~/Library/Logs/ElgatoStreamDeck/StreamDeck0.log"
+- macOS: "~/Library/Logs/ElgatoStreamDeck/StreamDeck0.log"

 For any button using the Midi plugin in the editor, scroll down to the end and click the little arrow left of the Help and logging text.
-In the section that opens up, mark the Extended logging checkbox.
+In the section that opens up, mark the Enable extended logging checkbox.
 Logging is global for all buttons using the plugin; you can turn logging on/off on any button.

 If the plugin has crashed, that checkbox will not work (even though it might look like it), so you need to do it the hard way: Create an empty file EnableLogging.txt in the plugin folder.

-Windows: "%appdata%\Elgato\StreamDeck\Plugins\se.trevligaspel.midi.sdPlugin\EnableLogging.txt"
+- Windows: "%appdata%\Elgato\StreamDeck\Plugins\se.trevligaspel.midi.sdPlugin\EnableLogging.txt"

-macOS: "~/Library/Application Support/com.elgato.StreamDeck/Plugins/se.trevligaspel.midi.sdPlugin/EnableLogging.txt"
+- macOS: "~/Library/Application Support/com.elgato.StreamDeck/Plugins/se.trevligaspel.midi.sdPlugin/EnableLogging.txt"

 Quit Stream Deck. (this is important; there are many things I need to see that are only happening when the plugin starts)